 - Key players at important decision points - Joe notices that some people are in one quadrant overall, but can move to another quadrant at certain decision points or phases in a sales cycle.
 In particular he decides to meet face to face with the Contracts Manager as she can often be a key player during the closing stages of the sales cycle, and Joe will sometimes need her to work over and above to get his deals over the line.

 - Least important - Consulting admin have set up weekly meetings with Joe to go over his opportunities.
 Although this meeting is important to consulting admin for their workload forecasting it takes a lot of Joe's time.
-After analysing their power and interest Joe decides to move the meeting to skype, make it bi-weekly and reduce it to ½ hour.
+After analyzing their power and interest Joe decides to move the meeting to skype, make it bi-weekly and reduce it to ½ hour.

 - Show consideration - Although partner sales show a lot of interest by being frequently in touch with Joe they don't have that much power and Joe decides not to make any changes in his approach unless a client has a particular relationship with a partner and insists in their involvement.